 Nobody answered, and Hajime hung up as soon as the voicemail connected, so Sano got no clue as to who might have been on the other end.
 But, “He’ll call back when he sees my number,” the exorcist said.

 “Who?”
 Sano wondered.
-Hajime was glancing thoughtfully from one side of the street to the other as he drove, evidently trying to decide on a destination, and did not answer.
+But Hajime was glancing thoughtfully from one side of the street to the other as he drove, evidently trying to decide on a destination, and didn’t answer.
 This was, of course, very annoying, but instead of reiterating the question Sano just remarked, “Aoshi was way less helpful than I expected.
 I figured he’d be talking to that thing inside of a minute, and keep talking to him for hours.”

 “At least he got through to him at all,” Hajime replied grudgingly.
 “That’s more than we managed.”